mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 ## How Does Mendix Support Multi-Channel Applications? {#multi}

 Mendix provides a single development paradigm for building multi-channel apps.
-You can build everything from simple responsive user experiences to complete offline-first native mobile apps with client-side logic and data synchronization.
+You can build everything from simple responsive user experiences to progressive web apps or complete offline-first native mobile apps with client-side logic and data synchronization.

 Both business and IT developers can create multi-channel apps through Mendix's visual drag-and-drop development environment using a single model base and skill set to serve multiple use cases, including mobile back-end as a service (mBaaS).
 Consolidating skills, reducing complexity, and accelerating business value with Mendix will help you to meet the demands of today’s highly mobile workforce.